Bareches of Kila Bust

 Barech notables in history

-Dilawer Khan Barech, was an officer in the Mughal army, holding the rank of 4000 with 4000 horse in 1632 AD according to Badshahnama.
-He remained one of the intimate companions of Prince Shahjahan .
-His son Pira received the title of Purdil Khan and rank of 3000 with 3000 horse.
-He served as 'Thanadar' of the lower Bangash for seven years.
-In 1648, Purdil Khan Barech was appointed as governor of Qila Bust (Helmand, Afghanistan).
-Another prominent Barech mansabdar was Babu Khan Barceh holding the rank of 3000 in 1624 AD.
+A large number of Barechs were recruited into the Mughal army, as evidenced by the high mansabs some attained.
+Dilawer Khan Barech, a high-ranking mansabdar, held a zaat (rank) of 4,000 and commanded 4,000 horsemen in 1632 AD, according to the Badshahnama.
+He was a close companion of Prince Shahjahan.
+His son, Pira, received the title Purdil Khan and a rank of 3,000 with 3,000 horse.
+He served as 'Thanadar' of lower Bangash for seven years.
+In 1648, Purdil Khan Barech was appointed governor of Qila Bust in Helmand.
+Another prominent Barech mansabdar was Babu Khan Barech, who held a rank of 3,000 in 1624 AD.

-An Afghan saint Shaikh Shahab-ud-din Barech from the Badalzai sub-tribe of from the village Pushim of Shorawak district of Kandahar, settled in the village of Toru Shahamatpur (Mardan) in early 17th century.
+Another notable Barech was Shaikh Shahab-ud-din Barech, a renowned saint, from the Badalzai sub-tribe of from the village Pushim of Shorawak district of Kandahar, settled in the village of Toru Shahamatpur (Mardan) in early 17th century.
 Daud Khan, the founder of Rohilkhand state, was slave of his grandson Shah Alam before migration to India.
 Shah Alam Barech's son, Hafiz Rahmat Khan became an important leader of Rohillas and was appointed as regent of Rohilkhand by Ali Muhammad Khan Rohilla in 1748.
-He wrote a book by name of "Khulasat ul-Ansab" on history and geneology of Pashtuns Another famous leader of Rohillas belonging to the Barceh tribe was Dunde Khan who was cousin of Hafiz Rahmat Khan.
+He wrote a book by name of "Khulasat ul-Ansab" on history and geneology of Pashtuns.
+Another famous leader of Rohillas belonging to the Barceh tribe was Dunde Khan who was cousin of Hafiz Rahmat Khan.
 Mohabbat Khan Barech, son of Hafiz Rahmat Khan , wrote a first book on Pashto grammar and dictionary by name of "Riyaz al-mohabbat" in 1806 AD.

 References: